-Man-made or ‘‘synthetic’’ diamonds have been available for many years, but to date have predominantly been used to manufacture smaller diamonds for industrial purposes.
+Man-made or ‘‘synthetic’’ diamonds have been available for many years, but to date have predominantly been used to manufacture smaller diamonds for industrial purposes; it is estimated that ca. 15 billion carats of industrial synthetic diamonds are produced annually (source: Ehud Laniado).
 Their manufacture involves the use of very high temperature and pressure techniques that render the synthetic stones generally uneconomic for larger gem-quality stones.
-The widespread availability of cheaper, synthetic ‘‘gem’’ diamonds for use in jewellery is considered a risk to demand for natural diamonds; however, industry reports such as the Bain Report state that their analysis has shown that synthetic diamonds are generally not viewed favourably by consumers.
-Synthetic gem quality diamonds are estimated to represent less than 1% of total world diamond supply (Source: Morgan Stanley Research).
+China is by far the largest producer of synthetic diamond and accounts for ca. 90% of global production.

-Identification and appropriate classification is key to ensure that customer confidence in natural diamonds is not eroded, and industry organisations such as the International Institute of Diamond Grading and Research (De Beers Group), WTOCD (Wetenschappelijk en Technisch OnderzoeksCentrum voor Diamant) and GIA (Gemological institute of America) have developed equipment that is able to detect synthetics, thus reducing the substitution threat.
+Identification and appropriate classification is key to ensure that customer confidence in natural diamonds is not eroded, and equipment has been developed that is able to detect synthetics with 100% accuracy, thus reducing the substitution threat.
 Industry organisations such as GIA are increasingly testing and providing certification services.

 Synthetic diamonds are also required to be separately certified, a key industry control, which helps cement consumer confidence in the industry.
 The Diamond Producers Association is tasked with helping consumers to understand the significant value differential between natural and laboratory-produced diamonds.